MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-actions.md

 ### How do I tell who started a Retire/Wipe?

 In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Tenant administration** > **Audit logs**, check the **Initiated By** column.
-If you don't see an entry, the most likely person to have initiated the action is the user of the device.
-They probably used the Company Portal app or portal.manage.microsoft.com.
+If you don't see an entry this means the person who initiated the action is the user of the device.
+They used the Company Portal app or portal.manage.microsoft.com to perform the action and we can see the details in the console under **Devices** > **Monitor** > **Device actions**.

 ### Why wasn't my application uninstalled after using Retire?